ELPhanNYC/angular-web-portfolio/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Deploying the application

+Application is deployed to GitHub pages using the command `ng build --output-path docs --base-href /`.

 ## Further help